Last Updated on February 17, 2025

 In addition to the break in the bone, there might be associated signs in the soft tissue.
 For example, there might be a break in the skin visible.

 Above all, clinical correlation is most important.
-In case one finds that the radiographs are not correlating with clinical examination, one should proceed with better investigations.
+In case one finds that the radiographs do not correlate with clinical examination, one should proceed with better investigations.